isaqb-org/glossary/manuscript/2-terms-D-L.md

 {#term-domain-model}
 ### Domain model
 The domain model is a concept of [Domain-Driven Design](#term-DDD).
-The domain model is a system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain.
+I provides a system of abstractions that describes selected aspects of a domain and can be used to solve problems related to that domain.

 {#term-drawing-tool}